marshall62/dmart-api/docs/instructions.md

 Click the Connect button and select Mongo Db Compass.
 It will show the connection string.

 ## Running

-Be in dmart-api root and source venv/bin/activate uvicorn main:app --reload
+Be in dmart-api root and source venv/bin/activate

+set MONGO_DATASOURCE environment var and run uvicorn main:app --reload

+./serve.sh   will do the above.

 ## Debugging the python API with VSCode